Madeeha-Anjum/actions-playground/README.md

 **Step 3:** Create a service account

 **Step 4:** Grant this service account access to the project
-        - workload identity user
+         - Compute Instance Admin (v1)
+         - IAP-secured Tunnel User
-        - serviceAccountUser
+         - Service Account User
          - Service Usage Admin
-        - Compute Instance Admin
+         - Workload Identity User

 - Note if you missed one and need to add it later got to IAM select the account and add the role